-A little about the band: AS IT IS is a four-year strong British pop punk band from Brighton, England, currently signed with Fearless Records (Pierce the Veil, Mayday Parade)–the first UK band to be signed to Fearless, actually.
+AS IT IS is a four-year strong British pop punk band from Brighton, England, currently signed with Fearless Records (Pierce the Veil, Mayday Parade)–the first UK band to be signed to Fearless.
 Members include Patty Walters (lead vocals), Patrick Foley (drums), Andy Westhead (lead guitar), Ben Biss (vocals, rhythm guitar), and Alistair Testo (bass).

-As Walters put it in the album’s lyric booklet, the album is about “the idea that it’s okay to not be okay.”
-The album’s darker, more serious lyrics greatly contrast the brightly colored 1950’s-inspired album artwork.
-So far, okay. has already gotten quite a few good reviews.
-Rock Sound called okay. as “real, raw and one of 2017’s first essential listens.”
-New Noise Magazine described the album as “smoothly divided between the infectiously upbeat and surprisingly “gritty,” which I must certainly agree with!
+As Walters stated in the album’s booklet, okay. is about “the idea that it’s okay to not be okay.”
+The album’s darker, more serious lyrics greatly contrast the brightly colored 1950’s-inspired album artwork. okay. been received well by critics: Rock Sound called okay. as “real, raw and one of 2017’s first essential listens,” while New Noise Magazine described it s “smoothly divided between the infectiously upbeat and surprisingly ‘gritty.'”

 1. Pretty Little Distance

-I found an interview that Rock Sound did with Patty and Ben, where Patty confessed that he wrote this song during his worst breakdown to date.
+In an with Rock Sound, Walters confessed that he wrote this song during his worst breakdown to date.
 He stated that he “internalized and ignored my feelings, which ate away at me for months.”
-Writing this song led him to open up to those closest to him, finally admitting just how bad his state was and beginning to take steps towards self-help.
-This is just one of several emotional and intense stories I’ve found on song backstories for this album, and to me, it makes this album that much more special and important.
+Writing this song allowed him to open up to those closest to him, admit the severity of his mental state, and begin to take steps towards self-help.
+There are several emotional and intense stories behind this okay., and to me, it makes this album that much more special and important.

 3. Hey Rachel

-The name of this track initially made me think of Ross and Rachel from Friends.
-But it’s actually a serious apology song for Patty’s little sister, whom he wasn’t there for enough during a rough period in her life (genius.com).
-Knowing that bit of information cast a whole new light on this song, and made me appreciate and like it that much more.
+The name in this track initially had me thinking of Ross and Rachel from “Friends.”
+In reality, “Hey Rachel” is a serious apology song for Walters’ little sister, whom he wasn’t there for during a rough period in her life.
+This tidbit casts a whole new light on this song, adding new meaning and a more serious undertone.

 4. Patchwork Love